syncfusion-content/jsp-docs/jsp/PivotChart/Export.md

 {% endhighlight %}

-The name of the document can be customized as per the users requirement.
+The name of the document can be customized as per the user's requirements.

-We need to send file name as parameter to the **“exportPivotChart”**  method along with service URL.
+You should send the file name as parameter to the **“exportPivotChart”**  method along with service URL.

 {% highlight javascript %}